Obstructive sleep apnea

 - Medical conditions (chronic pain, hypothyroidism, gastroesophageal reflux disease, respiratory disorders)

-- Medications (tranquilizers, sleeping pills, antihistamines beta blockers, many others)
+- Medications (tranquilizers, sleeping pills, antihistamines beta blockers, and many others)

 - Occupational and lifestyle factors (night or varying shift work, alcohol abuse)